 Most of your stitches will be removed after about one week.
 Your scalp may take longer to heal, and the stitches or metal clips in your hairline could be left in a few days longer.

 The chances are excellent that you’ll be happy with your Mini Facelift, especially if you realize that the results may not be immediately apparent.
 Even after the swelling and bruises are gone, your hair may be thin and your skin may feel dry and rough for several months.
 Men may find they have to shave in new places-behind the neck and ears — where areas of beard — growing skin have been repositioned.

 You’ll have some scars from your facelift, but they’re usually hidden by your hair or in the natural creases of your face and ears.
 In any case, they’ll fade within time and should be scarcely visible.

-Having a Mini Facelift doesn’t stop the clock.
+Having a Mini Facelift in Scottsdale doesn’t stop the clock.
 Your face will continue to age with time, and you may want to repeat the procedure one or more times-perhaps five or ten years down the line.
 But in another sense, the effects of even one facelift are lasting; years later, you’ll continue to look better than if you’d never had a facelift at all.

 The cost of a Mini Facelift is determined after taking several factors into account.
 When calculating the price of a Mini Rhytidectomy, total surgical time, anesthesia costs, techniques used, and amount of tissue removed are all considered.